Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 Lancelin

 Set off early from Perth.
-Your first stop on your road trip to Exmouth is the incredible Lancelin Sand Dunes, 1.5 hours from Perth.
-Spend a few hours exploring the dunes and you can even go sandboarding!
+Your first stop on your road trip to Exmouth is the incredible Lancelin Sand Dunes, just 1.5 hours north from Perth.
+Spend a few hours exploring the dunes and go sandboarding!

 After a lunch stop (Offshore Cafe & Bakery is a good option), continue on the coastal highway north to the Pinnacles Desert.